-- 3 = No invasive species (noxious weeds) on the reach. - 2 = Invasive plants present with density/distribution in categories 1, 2, or 3. - 1 = Invasive plants present with density/distribution in categories 4, 5, 6, or 7. - 0 = Invasive plants are present with density/distribution in categories 8 or higher.
+- 3 = No invasive species (noxious weeds) on the reach. - 2 = Invasive plants present with density/distribution in categories 1, 2, or 3. - 1 = Invasive plants present with density/distribution in categories 4, 5, 6, or 7. - 0 = Invasive plants are present with density/ distribution in categories 8 or higher.

-CLASS DESCRIPTON OF ABUNDANCE DISTRIBUTION PATTERN SCORE 0 No invasive plants on the reach 3 1 Rare occurance • 2 A few sporadically ocurring individual plants · 2 3 A single patch ti: 4 A single patch plus a few sporadically occurring plants ٠ · · 5 Several sporadically occurring plants .
-6 A single patch plus several sporadically occurring plants ' 7 A few patches 4 4 m 8 A few patches plus several sporadically occurring plants .
-N. Y. Y. 9 Several well spaced patches 10 Continuous uniform occurrence of well spaced plants 0 11 Continuous occurrence of plants with few gaps in the distribution U 12 Continuous dense occurrence of plants 13 Continuous occurrence of plants associated with a wetter or drier zone within the reach Signer
+CLASS DESCRIPTION OF ABUNDANCE DISTRIBUTION PATTERN SCORE 0 No invasive plants on the reach 3 1 Rare occurance • 2 A few sporadically ocurring individual plants · · 2 3 A single patch 19 4 A single patch plus a few sporadically occurring plants ÷.
+5 Several sporadically occurring plants • • • 4 6 A single patch plus several sporadically occurring plants · · · · · • 7 A few patches 1 A A A 8 A few patches plus several sporadically occurring plants 14.
+V. M 9 Several well spaced patches 10 Continuous uniform occurrence of well spaced plants 0 11 Continuous occurrence of plants with few gaps in the distribution U 12 Continuous dense occurrence of plants 13 Continuous occurrence of plants associated with a wetter or drier zone within the reach New your and the second

-Scoring Tip 1: All noxious weeds are considered collectively, not individually.
+Scoring Tip 1: All invasive weeds are considered collectively, not individually.